yvzt/yt_tools/README.md

 ## Acknowledgement

-This project was developed with the assistance of AI-based tooling used interactively throughout the design and implementation process.
-The concepts, drafting conventions, and final decisions reflect the author’s own engineering judgement and professional practice.
+This repository was developed using AI-assisted tools as part of an interactive workflow.

 ---
 ## Contents